ostafen/clover/README.md

 In CloverDB, indexes support the efficient execution of queries.
 Without indexes, a collection must be fully scanned to select those documents matching a given query.
 An index is a special data structure storing the values of a specific document field (or set of fields), sorted by the value of the field itself.
 This means that they can be exploited to supports efficient equality matches and range-based queries.
 Moreover, when documents are iterated through an index, results can be returned in sorted order without performing any additional sorting step.
 Note however that using indexes is not completely for free.
-A part from increasing disk space, indexes require additional cpu-time during each insert and update/delete operation.
+Apart from increasing disk space, indexes require additional cpu-time during each insert and update/delete operation.
 Moreover, when accessing a document through an index, two disk reads must be performed, since indexes only store a reference (the document id) to the actual document.
 As a consequence, the speed-up is sensitive only when the specified criteria is used to access a restricted set of documents.

 ### Creating an index